 Dermoid cysts can grow anywhere in your body, but they are more likely to form in the neck, face, head, or lower back.
 They can also be found in the testicles or ovaries.
 They are generally non-cancerous and tend to grow slowly.

-There are numerous dermoid cyst types, some of which are more common than others.
+There are different types of dermoid cysts, some of which are more common than others.
 More than 80% of these cysts occur on the head and neck, but they may also occur elsewhere.

 This type of cyst generally forms near the outside edge of your left or right eyebrows.
 Often present at birth, these cysts may or may not be obvious for several months or even years after birth.
 They hardly show any symptoms and pose little to no health risks.

 As the name suggests, ovarian dermoid cysts form in or around your ovaries.
 These cysts are typically unrelated to a woman’s menstrual cycle, unlike other kinds of ovarian cysts.
-An ovarian dermoid cyst is congenital and is already present at birth.
-However, it may not be detected until years later as it is mostly asymptomatic and has no major health risks.
+A dermoid cyst in the ovary is congenital and present at birth.
+However, it may not be detected until years later since it is mostly asymptomatic and has no major health risks.

 Spinal dermoid cysts are slow-growing, benign growths in the spine.
 These cysts do not spread and are non-cancerous.
 However, they may cause issues by compressing important structures like spinal nerves or the spinal cord.
 The risk of rupture cannot be completely ruled out.

-These dermoid cysts are benign in nature and tend to be firm.
-They may be pinkish or yellowish in colour.
+These dermoid cysts are benign and tend to be firm.
+They may be pinkish or yellowish.
 Their sizes can range from a few millimetres to more than a centimetre.

 These dermoid cysts are among the rare ones to occur.
-These lesions form in the nasal sinuses and can take the form of cyst, sinus or fistula in the nasal cavity, which could lead to further complications.
+These lesions form in the nasal sinuses and can take the form of cysts, sinuses or fistula in the nasal cavity, which could lead to further complications.

 Dermoid cysts are congenital and already present at birth.
-They form when skin structures don’t grow properly as they should and become trapped during the fetal development stage in the uterus.
+They form when skin structures do not grow properly as they should and become trapped during the fetal development stage in the uterus.

 Skin cells, tissues, and glands sometimes accumulate in a sac in a fetus, leading to the formation of dermoid cysts.
 These lesions may contain many skin structures, including sweat glands, hair follicles, teeth, nerves, etc.

-Depending upon the cyst’s location, a doctor can use different methods for diagnosis.
+Depending on the cyst’s location, a doctor can use different methods for diagnosis.

 Cysts that are close to the skin’s surface are visible to the naked eye and can be physically examined and diagnosed by a medical professional.